taataa/tapspace/docs/api/index.md

 ### taaspace.version

-A semantic version string identical to the version in `package.json`.
+A semantic version string identical to the version in the module's `package.json`.